Klipper3d/klipper/docs/Endstop_Phase.md

 * This feature is most useful on delta printers and on the Z endstop of cartesian/corexy printers.
-It is possible to use this feature on the XY endstops of cartesian printers, but that isn't particularly useful as minor differences in XY position rarely impact print quality.
+It is possible to use this feature on the XY endstops of cartesian printers, but that isn't particularly useful as a minor error in X/Y endstop position rarely impacts print quality.
 It is not valid to use this feature on the XY endstops of corexy printers (as the XY position is not determined by a single stepper on corexy kinematics).
 It is not valid to use this feature